SEO Commandments That Build Your Real Estate Brand

 What is real estate SEO?

 Simply put, real estate SEO involves the application of search engine optimization techniques on real estate property websites.
-Online marketing giants in this category include Realtor.com, Trulia, and Zillow — all of which employ competitive digital strategies to win localized search traffic.
+Online marketing giants in this category include Realtor.com, Trulia, and Zillow — all of which employ competitive digital strategies for real estate brands to win localized search traffic.

 It isn’t entirely impossible to go head-to-head with these websites as long as you create a strong online marketing framework of your own.
 You can get started with these tips: